In Rainbows: Formats and distribution

 For the In Rainbows download, Radiohead employed the network provider PacketExchange to bypass public internet servers, using a less-trafficked private network.
 The download was packaged as a ZIP file containing the album's ten tracks encoded in a 160 kbit/s DRM-free MP3 format.
 The staggered online release began at about 5:30am GMT on 10 October 2007.
-On 10 December, the download was removed.
+The download was removed on 10 December.

-Fans could also order a limited "discbox" edition from Radiohead's website, containing the album on CD and two 12" heavyweight 45 rpm vinyl records with artwork and lyric booklets, plus an enhanced CD with eight additional tracks, digital photos and artwork, packaged in a hardcover book and slipcase.
+Radiohead also sold a limited "discbox" edition from their website.
+It contained the album on CD and two 12" heavyweight 45 rpm vinyl records with artwork and lyric booklets, plus In Rainbows Disk 2, a CD with eight additional tracks, digital photos and artwork, packaged in a hardcover book and slipcase.
 The limited edition was shipped from December 2007.
-In June 2009, Radiohead made the second In Rainbows disc available for download on their website for £6.
+In June 2009, Radiohead made the In Rainbows bonus disc available for download on their website for £6.

-Radiohead ruled out an internet-only distribution, saying that 80% of people still bought physical releases and that it was important for them to have "an object".
-In Rainbows was released on CD and vinyl in Japan by BMG on 26 December 2007, in Australia on 29 December 2007 by Remote Control Records, and in the United States and Canada on 1 January 2008 by ATO imprint TBD Records and MapleMusic/Fontana respectively.
-Elsewhere, the album was released on 31 December 2007 by independent record label XL Recordings, which had released Yorke's solo album The Eraser.
+Radiohead ruled out an internet-only distribution, saying that 80% of people still bought physical releases and that it was important to have an "artefact" or "object".
+For the retail release, Radiohead retained ownership of the recordings and compositions but licensed the music to record labels.
+Licensing agreements were managed by Radiohead's publisher, Warner Chappell Music Publishing.
+Radiohead formed a limited liability company, Xurbia Xendless Ltd, to deal with the income, a practice they have repeated for later releases.
+In Rainbows was released on CD and vinyl in Japan by BMG on 26 December 2007, in Australia on 29 December 2007 by Remote Control Records, and in the United States by the ATO imprint TBD Records and in Canada by MapleMusic and Fontana on 1 January 2008.
+Elsewhere, it was released on 31 December 2007 by the independent record label XL Recordings, which had released Yorke's solo album The Eraser.
 The CD release came in a cardboard package containing the CD, lyric booklet, and several stickers that could be placed on the blank jewel case to create cover art.
 In Rainbows was the first Radiohead album available for download in several digital music stores, such as the iTunes Store and Amazon MP3.
-On 10 June 2016, it was added to the free streaming service Spotify.
+On 10 June 2016, it was added to the streaming service Spotify.

-Radiohead retained ownership of the recordings and compositions for In Rainbows.
-The download and limited editions of the album were self-released; for the retail release, Radiohead licensed the music to record labels.
-Licensing agreements for all releases were managed by their publisher, Warner Chappell Music Publishing.